runfaj/react-nested-popper/README.md

     <td>onPopperWillClose</td>
     <td>'()=>{}'</td>
     <td>controlled</td>
-    <td>If something is supposed to close the popper (e.g. Queue.destroyQueue was called), this method will be called so you can update your show attribute accordingly.</td>
+    <td>If something is supposed to close the popper (e.g. Stack.destroyStack was called), this method will be called so you can update your show attribute accordingly.</td>
   </tr>
   <tr>
     <td>show</td>